-“My sympathy is with those families, friends and communities across Northern Ireland who have been forced to deal with the death or serious injury of a loved one, because someone selfishly thought it acceptable to drive while under the influence.
-Whether that was after one drink, a night out, or getting behind the wheel the morning after.
+“My sympathy is with those families, friends and communities across Northern Ireland who are dealing with the death or serious injury of a loved one, because someone selfishly thought it acceptable to drive while under the influence.
+Whether that was after one drink, or getting behind the wheel the morning after.

 “If you take the unacceptable risk of driving after drinking or taking drugs, you can expect to be detected by police.
 You can expect to be prosecuted and lose your driving licence.
 If you cause a collision in which someone is killed or seriously injured, you can expect a custodial sentence.

 “The stark reality is that so far this year, 54 families across Northern Ireland are coping with the death of loved one because of a road traffic collision.
 Many others are recovering from serious and life changing injuries.
 As a result, there are drivers having to face the fact that their actions have caused a fatal collision.”

 “It’s disappointing that despite our repeated and well publicised warnings, a minority of people continue to disregard the safety of themselves and others by taking the shameful and incredibly dangerous risk of driving after drinking or taking drugs.”

 “Our message is very simple.
 Never EVER drink and drive.
 Just one drink can impair decision making.
 Just one drink can cause a collision.
 Just one drink could kill.”